-Oxford as of January 2021 has 2,852 households registered on the Council's register for social housing, or 5% of the city's population.
-1,746 of these are on the general register, made up of households who do not currently live in social housing in Oxford, and 1,106 on the transfer register, households who are currently in social housing and seeking to move.
+Oxford as of October 2022 has 2,960 households registered on the Councils register for social housing, or 5.4% of the city's population.
+1,729 of these are on the general register, made up of households who do not currently live in social housing in Oxford, and 1,231 on the transfer register, households who are currently in social housing and seeking to move.

-The Oxford housing register prioritises households via a criteria that places each households in band from 1(being top priority) to 5, based on their circumstances.
-Of 2,852 households, 1,355 or 47.5% were placed into bands 1-4, due to hitting certain criteria that demonstrates their additional housing need.
-1,497 or 52.5% have been placed in band 5, deemed as not hitting any band criteria and therefore not in sufficient housing need to be placed in a higher band.
+The Oxford housing register prioritises households via a criteria that places each households in band from 1 (being top priority) to 5, based on their circumstances.
+Of 2,960 households, 1,563 or 52.8% were placed into bands 1-4, due to hitting certain criteria that demonstrates their additional housing need.
+1,397 or 47.2% have been placed in band 5, deemed as not hitting any band criteria and therefore not in sufficient housing need to be placed in a higher band.

-The criteria that determine which band a household is placed into include examples such as over-crowding, under occupation, and homelessness.
+The criteria that determine which band a household is placed into include examples such as overcrowding, under occupation, and homelessness.
 Breaking these criteria down to see how many households these are applicable for helps show where housing need is currently emerging from outside of the social housing stock (in bands 1-4 on just the general register, so excluding the transfer register).
-The largest group of 333(49.1%) households were due to overcrowding in the current home, followed by 272(40.1%) households currently either homeless or at risk of homelessness, followed by 30(4.4%) awarded priority through an exceptional circumstance, 25(3.7%) due to a health or disability need, and 18(2.7%) in a variety of other smaller categories.
+The largest group of 359 (46.6%) households were due to overcrowding in the current home, followed by 293 (38.0%) households currently either homeless or at risk of homelessness, followed by 54 (7.0%) due to a health or disability need, 38 (4.9%) awarded priority through an exceptional circumstance, and 27 (3.5%) in a variety of other smaller categories.
 There will be some cross over within these groups with households able to fit under multiple categories, with some households coming under the reason which gives them their greatest priority.
 Chapter 8 explores the distribution of allocations of social housing to each of these categories.

-Around 3.1% of Oxford's households were on the general register in 2019/20 seeking to move into social housing (excluding those already in social housing seeking to be rehoused).
+Around 3.1% of Oxford's households were on the general register in 2022 seeking to move into social housing (excluding those already in social housing seeking to be rehoused).
 The number of households on the general register has fluctuated over the recent few years, and we need to be careful to draw conclusions on trends with no clear pattern emerging, with it more likely the fluctuations are linked to periodic drives to improve the management of the register by staff through the updating of information, which often sees many households excluded due to finding changes in their circumstances or a failure to reapply.

 When comparing the number on the general register to other local authorities it can be observed we are roughly in line with our comparator urban authorities, who also have their own housing stock.
-The comparison however has limited use, with similar seemingly random fluctuations in the numbers on the lists observable in the other authorities data.
+The comparison however has limited use, with similar seemingly random fluctuations in the numbers on the lists observable in the other authorities' data.
 The number of people on the register is likely only providing a partial indication of demand for social housing in each area, with each authority managing its own allocation scheme and register rules, that may include or exclude different groups, with different profiles and levels of social housing stock likely existing across the areas which could impact demand.